 Leukodystrophy Center Research

-This study is focused on understanding the progression of Alexander disease (AxD) by gathering natural history information through a telephone questionnaire.
+This study is focused on understanding the progression of Alexander disease (AxD) by gathering natural history information through clinical outcome assessments.

 This study gathers natural history information about your child’s H-ABC disease progression.
 A visit to CHOP is not required.